-- Classes will be based on the animals breed and weight.
-Special awards will be presented to the top Hereford, Angus, Charolais, Red Angus, English-Cross, and Continental Cross animals or any other breed or cross breed which an award donor specifically requests. - 2.
-Weigh-in's will be Tuesday morning at 9:30 AM.
+- Classes will be based on the animal's breed and weight.
+Special awards will be presented to the top Hereford, Angus, Charolais, Red Angus, English-Cross, and Continental Cross animals or any other breed or crossbreed that an award donor specifically requests. - 2.
+Weigh-ins will be Monday afternoon from 4:00 p.m.
+5:00 p.m.
 NO RE-WEIGH'S! - 3.
-MARKET HEIFERS MUST BE SPAYED.
-THIS IS A MARKET BEEF SHOW IT IS EX-PECTED TO BE TERMINAL FOR ALL ENTRIES.
-PROOF OF SPAYING IS REQUIRED. - 4.
+MARKET HEIFERS MUST BE SPAYED OR RECEIVE A LUTALYSE INJECTION BY A LICENSED VETERINARIAN TWO WEEKS PRIOR TO THE SHOW. - 4.
+MEMBER MUST HAVE PROOF FROM LICENSE VETERINARIAN STATING SPAYED OR LUTALYSE PRODUCT USED AND DATE ADMINISTERED.
+THIS MUST ACCOMPANY THE ANIMAL AT THE HEALTH INSPECTION CHECK-IN. - 5.
 Market steers and heifers will show separately in their respective classes.
-The breed Champions will show against each other for Grand Champion Market Beef. - 5.
+The breed Champions will show against each other for Grand Champion Market Beef. - 6.
 Minimum sale weights: